Skip to main content

 1. Move the slider to the right to display only areas with higher prospectivity scores, or conversely, farther to the left to include moderate prospectivity scores.
 Keep in mind that a score below 0.5 amends to a negative learning point, which means there are more chances this area is barren than it is mineralized.

-5. Proceed to Export Results from the top right of the Results Panel.
+6. Proceed to Export Results from the Results panel at the bottom of the screen.

 For more detailed information on Generating Targets see: Understanding: Generate Targets